February 14, 2016

 To combat that, Jones encourages students to make use of the buses.
 Shuttles travel around the UAlbany campus and transportation on the CDTA is just one unlimited swipe of a student’s SUNY card away.

-He plans to introduce an express route called a BRT, bus rapid transit, which is a non-stop route from Alumni to campus.
+He plans to introduce an express route called a BRT, bus rapid transit, which is a non-stop route from Alumni quad, a downtown residence hall, up to campus.
 This will eliminate the extra travel time students face on a regular CDTA bus that makes frequent stops.

 And although Jones maintains the hope that students would park farther from the podium, where many spots are open, and walk the difference, he understands that students might not be satisfied with that response.